yohanboniface/memopol-core/README.translation.txt

 - Create messages for your language (ex for french) django-admin.py makemessages -l fr

+- if you have conflicts with your virtualenv use the "--ignore" option of makemessages like this (supposing your virtualenv is named "ve"): django-admin.py makemessages -l fr --ignore="ve/*"

 - Go to the po file directory : cd locale/fr/LC_MESSAGES